youpie/Iconic/README.md

 - [ ] Add guide grid or something
 - [ ] Refer users to icon library, so they know where to find many good icons
     - I already do this in the description, but maybe somewhere in the app itself also?
+- [ ] Show how many files are regenerated and how many are left during regeneration

 ### Environment improvements
 - [ ] Make donation link just point to a random charity